Why Bonnie: History

 Why Bonnie started as the musical project of musician Blair Howerton.
 However, the project expanded into a four piece for their first release, an EP in 2018 titled In Water.
 The EP was dedicated to Howerton's brother Bristol.
 The band released their second EP the same year titled Nightgown.
 In February 2020, the band released their first single for their new label Fat Possum Records, “Voice Box”.
+The band contributed to the benefit compilation The Song is Coming from Inside the House organized by Strange Ranger in light of the COVID-19 pandemic.
 Their third EP, sharing the name of the aforementioned single, was released in April 2020.
 90 in November, the group's debut album, was released in August 2022.